 Ecological production by design.

-To support our local and regional farming community, AppleSeed Permaculture offers low-cost agricultural consulting to full-time farmers.
+To support our local and regional farming community, store AppleSeed Permaculture offers low-cost agricultural consulting to full-time farmers.
 Our areas of expertise include:

 - Crop selection & market development